 Each person has different roles in the Godhead.
 Most of us tend to have a clear picture in our mind of God the Father and God the Son, the Planner and the Savior.
 However, when it comes to the Spirit, I at least tend to struggle a little more.

 The Spirit is a Person

-Perhaps it begins with the fact that the word “Spirit” is a reference to wind or breath.
-It is not quite as concrete as a Father or a Son.
+Perhaps it begins with the fact that the word “spirit” is a reference to wind or breath.
+It is not quite as concrete as a father or a son.
 This has led some to view the Spirit as an impersonal power.
-This is true even of some of us evangelicals, for though we pay lip service to His personhood, we tend to treat Him more like power to be channeled than someone who has a will, mind and feelings.
+This is true even of some of us evangelicals, for though we pay lip service to His personhood, we tend to treat Him more like power to be channeled than someone who has a will, mind, and emotions.

 Scripture shows us the Spirit is a person.
 He has emotions and desires: He yearns (Jas.
 4:5); He can be grieved (Isa.
 63:10-11; Eph.
 4:30); He speaks to people (see Rev. 3:6; Ac.
 8:29).
 Another argument for His personhood can be made from Paul’s odd use of pronouns in 2 Thessalonians 2:6-7.

 And you know what currently restrains him, so that he will be revealed in his time.
 For the mystery of lawlessness is already at work, but the one now restraining will do so until he is out of the way,